My Honest Squarespace vs WordPress Comparison: Choose Your Platform Now

 The Winner

 WordPress is the best value provider because it’s free to install and use.
 What you will actually be paying for are all the necessary features, such as hosting, themes, plugins, and domain names.
-These can certainly pile up, but if you keep a cool head and stick to a sensible budget, you can certainly get more out of WordPress as a creative than paying for the luxury of an all-in-one builder like Squarespace.
+However, if you stick to a sensible budget, you can find a price range for these features that are appropriate for your business.

 WordPress Pricing

-As a creative, you most likely have a budget you want to stick to.
+As a business, you most likely have a budget you want to stick to.
 While Squarespace is simpler, you also don’t know what you are individually paying for.
-With WordPress’ approach, although it requires more work, you can keep track of each element and adjust how much you pay as your website grows.
+With WordPress’ approach, though it requires more work, you can keep track of each element and adjust how much you pay as your website grows.

 Squarespace Pricing

-With Squarespace, there are four premium plans to choose from.
-Pricing, when billed annually, is as follows:
+With Squarespace, there are four premium plans to choose from, alongside a 14-day free trial.
+Squarespace’s pricing, when billed annually, is as follows:

 You can get 10% off at checkout if you use our code “WBE10”.